lwassink/good-code/docs/api-endpoints.md

 ### Reviews

 - `GET /api/programs/:programId/reviews`
-  - reviews index only shows reviews for a given program
+  - the reviews index only shows reviews for a given program
 - `GET /reviews/:id`
 - `POST /api/programs/:programId/reviews`
   - creates a review for the program with id == programId